 The entire family felt the “thud” and my dad slammed on the brakes, stopped the car, and we all jumped out.
 We expected to see the old man lying in the road in front of us, but he wasn’t there!
 We looked under the car.
 Nothing.
 We looked at the side of the road in both directions.
 Nothing!
 He was NOWHERE, not even walking away!
 Dad knocked on the door of one of the ranch houses, described what happened, and the home owners phoned the police.
 In the meantime other people started to come out of their houses to help us look.
 We looked in every yard, tree and shrub along the road for a good ¼ mile.
 When the police officer arrived he also looked everywhere.
 He also checked our car but could see no evidence that anyone had been struck.
-People checked in the grocery store and the liquor store.
+People checked in all the stores and businesses across the street.
+They looked under parked cars.
 Still no sighting of the old man.
 Everyone finally called it quits and the officer determined that we must have hit something else and imagined the old man!

 When I was a teenager we moved to the Texas Tract of homes.
 When walking alone on that section of Alamo Street I avoided walking along the south side and instead would cut across the street.